livetreetech/moonbeam/README.md

 ## Project Description

 As part of creating a fair web we will utilise Moonbeam as initially a bridge to the Polkdot/Substrate eco-system from our existing Ethereum code base The bridge provides access to Polkadot functionality which we will use a) for the governance of crowdfunds and b) governance of big data related to recommendation engines.
-In the first instance, the crowdfunds relate to raising money to help combat the climate and bio-diversity crisis’ we are humanity face today.
+In the first instance, the crowdfunds relate to raising money to help combat the climate and bio-diversity crisis’ we as humanity face today.
 The funds will be raised via thought-leader/influencer/branded sustainability focused short form videos, documentaries and long-form films which will use our existing video streaming infrastructure.
 Furthermore, the governance of big-data primarily focused on royalty payments, programmatic ads and recommendation engines will be developed to decentralise how our data is used online and help fulfil the vision of web 3.0.
 We anticipate wide adoption as we already have a fairly significant footprint and have a network of content providers that have a reach of 4 million people in addition to the fact that there is currently no simple way to capture and ingest live video, video and related web meta-data to effectively enable decentralised marketplaces and machine learning tools.

 ## Value